 The problem is that these core parties are rarely speaking the same language.
 What’s a priority for one is last on the list for another.
 So how to tackle a web project without going past deadline and over budget?
 Following are a few tried and true tips to make your next website overhaul smooth sailing.

 Organize, organize, organize.
-There’s no substitute for proper planning.
+There’s no substitute for proper planning and research.
 What’s the point of this new site, anyway?
 Is it to give prospects a place to get to know your company?
 A must-visit hub for existing clients?
 A reference for the industry on best practices?
 Some combination of all of the above?
 Your navigation needs to reflect that.
 Start with broad categories (About the Company, Services) and build out pages underneath each topline idea.

 Streamline.
 Focus on simplifying each page under the broad categories to one or two subjects (Contact Us, Leadership) versus one big blob of information that eventual visitors will have to sort through.
 Not only are shorter, focused pages easier on human readers, they help search engines decide what each page is about.
 And that’s good for SEO.